klogging/klogging.io/docs/internals/klogging-process.md

 sidebar_position: 5
 ---

-# Klogging internal process (new)
+# Klogging internal process (under development)

 :::note
-This is work in progress: I am re-writing the internals of Klogging to make the best use of Coroutines and to provide some predictable ordering of log events.
+This process is not yet implemented: I am re-writing the internals of Klogging to make the best use of coroutines and to provide predictable ordering of log events to some destinations.
 :::

 Klogging processes log events through Kotlin [coroutine channels](https://kotlinlang.org/docs/channels.html).